The Montreal Convention and International Passenger Rights

 Airline Liability for Personal Injury

 If you have been injured on a plane, you want to know what your rights are and how to move forward.
 Typically, when someone is injured on a plane, the airline is liable.
 Additionally, when an airline employee is negligent in some way which results in passenger injury, then the airline may be liable.
 For example, the airline might be liable if a flight attendant rams a food cart into a passenger’s arm, resulting in injury.
-The airline could also be liable if a flight attendant doesn’t ensure that an overhead bin is properly closed, which results in a piece of luggage falling on a passenger.
+The airline could also be liable if a flight attendant doesn’t ensure that an overhead bin is properly closed, which results in anything falling on a passenger.

 The airline is also responsible for an accident that happens on the flight or while the passenger is in the process of embarking or disembarking.
 Even shuttle bus rides from the gate to the plane can be compensable.
 An “accident” under the Montreal Convention is defined as “an unusual or unexpected event external to the passenger”.
 Medical issues that occur on the flight like a heart attack are not typically considered an accident because the injury was not caused by some factor external to the passenger.
-Parsing out what constitutes an accident under the Montreal Convention is very fact specific.
-It is best to contact an attorney with specialized expertise in this field before engaging with the airlines customer service personnel.
+Parsing out what constitutes an accident under the Montreal Convention is very fact-specific.
+It is best to contact an attorney with specialized expertise in this field before engaging with the airline’s customer service personnel.

 There are instances in which other parties could be liable, too.
 For example, an airplane manufacturer could be liable if an overhead bin flies open due to a faulty latch.
 Furthermore, if air traffic controllers make a mistake that leads to two airplanes clipping each other on the runway, the FAA may be liable.
 Also, a contractor servicing the airplane can be held liable if it is proven that they were reckless during service.